logo

 In 1755 more land patents were filed by Simon Sr. and his sons Adam, Jost and George, for land in Minisink Indian territory, south of the Blue Mountain in the newly established Northampton County.

-At the end of November in 1755, Indians attacked the Moravian mission at Gnadenhütten on the other side of the Blue Mountains from the Dreisbach settlements.
+At the end of November in 1755, indigenous warriors attacked the Moravian mission at Gnadenhütten on the other side of the Blue Mountains from the Dreisbach settlements.

-During this time some of the Dreisbachs fled to Easton and others may have gone as far as Upper Bucks County, where baptism and marriages are recorded at the Tohickon Reformed Church in the late 1750's.
-This was the church where travelling preacher Johan Egidius Hecker kept his records and the baptisms were probably performed elsewhere.
+During this time some of the Dreisbachs moved to Easton and others may have gone as far as Upper Bucks County, where baptism and marriages are recorded at the Tohickon Reformed Church in the late 1750's.
+This was the church where traveling preacher Johan Egidius Hecker kept his records and the baptisms were probably performed elsewhere.

 On May 25, 1757 inhabitants of Northampton County sent a petition to the governor of Pennsylvania, requesting protection from Indian raids.
 Seven buildings had been burned down, one man was killed, one shot five times, and a girl had been taken captive.
 The signers included Simon "Driesbach" and his son-in-law, Henry Ulrich.